OpenSourceEconomics/respy/doc/source/setup.rst

 Solution
 --------

 From a mathematical perspective, this type of model boils down to a finite-horizon DP problem under uncertainty that can be solved by backward induction.
-For the discussion, it is useful to do define the value function :math:`V(S(t),t)` as a shorthand for the agents objective function. :math:`V(S(t),t)` depends on the state space at :math:`t` and on :math:`t` itself (due to the finiteness of the time horizon or the direct effect of age on rewards) and can be written as
+For the discussion, it is useful to do define the value function :math:`V(S(t),t)` as a shorthand for the agents objective function. :math:`V(S(t),t)` depends on the state space at :math:`t` and on :math:`t` itself due to the finiteness of the time horizon and can be written as

 .. math::